 Storage:

-These cookies will keep in an air-tight container for up to 4 days or in a freezer bag in the freezer for up to 4 months.
+These cookies will be kept in an air-tight container for up to 4 days or in a freezer bag in the freezer for up to 4 months.

 Pro Tips and Recipe FAQ: